Photon catalysis for general multimode multi-photon quantum state preparation: Stellar Representation And Core States

 \section{Stellar Representation And Core States}

 In this section we introduce the stellar representation of quantum states that will allow us to map our set of quantum operations on core states as operations on complex multivariate polynomials \cite{StellarRepr, Chabaud2022holomorphic}.
-The stellar function of a given quantum state of $M$ modes $\ket{\psi} \in \mathcal{H}^{\otimes M}$ is defined as a renormalized overlap of a multimode coherent state and $\ket{\psi}$:
+The stellar function of a given quantum state of $M$ modes $\ket{\psi} \in \mathcal{H}^{\otimes M}$, where $\mathcal{H} \simeq \mathrm{L}^2(\mathbb{R})$ is the Fock space of one bosonic mode, is defined as a renormalized overlap of a multimode coherent state and $\ket{\psi}$:

 where $\boldsymbol{\alpha} \in \mathbb{C}^M$.
 It can be shown \cite{StellarRepr} that any state can be written as:

 where $\mbf{\adhat} = (\adhat_{1}, \dots ,\adhat_{M})$ are the creation operators of the $M$ modes, satisfying the canonical commutation relations $[ \ahat_{j}, \adhat_{k} ] = \delta_{jk} $ with their adjoints.